fieldtrip/website/development/realtime/ctf.md

     event  = ft_read_event(filename), this returns a structure with the event information, (i.e. the triggers) dat    = ft_read_data(filename, ...), this returns a 2-D or 3-D array with the data

-where filename should be a string containing 'ctf_shm://', i.e. similar as a Universal Resource Identifier.
-In case you want to use the header information from another res4 file, you can specify the filename as 'ctf_shm://`<example.res4>', i.e. including the full path and filename of the res4 header file.
+where filename should be a string containing `ctf_shm://`, i.e. similar as a Universal Resource Identifier.
+In case you want to use the header information from another res4 file, you can specify the filename as `ctf_shm://<dataset.res4>`, i.e. including the full path and filename of the res4 header file.

-The (inter-)operation of the three involved software components, all running on the same machine can be summarised with the following diagram.
+The (inter-)operation of the three involved software components, all running on the same machine can be summarized with the following diagram.

 {% include image src="/assets/img/development/realtime/ctf/acq_scheme_75.png" %}